Upload your CSV files to PTC, use AI-powered translation, and download ready-to-go translation files in minutes.

 Step 3

-When PTC is done translating (usually a few minutes), you can immediately download a ZIP file with the translations.
-When you unzip it, you’ll find a CSV file for each language, all following the same structure as your original file.
+When PTC is done translating — usually just a few minutes — you can download a ZIP file from the Resource files tab.
+When you unzip it, you’ll find a CSV file for each language, all following the same structure as your original.

 Automating CSV Translation

 - API Integration: Go to Settings → Manage API Tokens and click Add Access Token.
-Then check the complete API documentation for all available endpoints.
-Your system can send CSV files to PTC via the API, and PTC returns the translated files in the same request, making translation a seamless part of your build process.
+Then check the API documentation for all available endpoints.
+Your system can send CSV files to PTC via the API, and PTC returns the translated files in the same request.

-For every new project you create on the same PTC account, the setup wizard will offer the API and Git Integration options from the start, so you won’t need to manually upload a file first.
+For every new project you create on the same PTC account, the setup wizard will offer Git and API integration as options from the start, so you won’t need to manually upload a file first.

 Translating App Descriptions and Additional Content

-To get the most out of localization, translate user-facing text that isn’t in your .csv files, such as:
+To get the most out of localization, consider translating user-facing text that isn’t in your CSV files, such as:

 - App store or marketplace listings